Corporation Tax self-assessment (CTSA): Discovery determination: Limitations on making

 Also, a discovery determination is only appropriate when no additional liability on the company arises for the accounting period because of the discovery.
 For example, you discover that the company has overstated losses carried forward or surrendered as group relief.

-You must make a discovery assessment when a discovery leads to an additional tax liability on the company for that accounting period - see CTM95030.
+You must make a discovery assessment when a discovery leads to an additional tax liability on the company for that accounting period - see CTM95030 for more information.

 When the time allowed for making an amendment to that return has expired you will have to make a discovery assessment.

-When the discovery reduces an amount available for surrender as group or consortium relief below the amount actually surrendered see CTM97070.
+See CTM97070 when the discovery reduces an amount available for surrender as group or consortium relief below the amount actually surrendered .

 After you have issued a discovery determination you cannot alter it except in accordance with the express provisions of the Taxes Acts.